SPUR-TECH/uriskitchen/README.md

 ---

-## User stories in an Agile methodology:
+## User stories in an Agile methodology to construct the site and all it's functionality:

 ### This shows the structure of what went into the project: